Gottfried Krueger Brewing Company: Post Prohibition

 During Prohibition, Krueger Brewing sold near beer (0.5% alcohol by weight) and soda.
-This gave them a distinct advantage when the Prohibition alcohol limit was increased to 3.2%, so the brewery was able to produce beer at 3.2% alcohol by weight the morning of April 7, 1934 – right into cups.
+This gave them a distinct advantage when the Prohibition alcohol limit was increased to 3.2%, so the brewery was able to produce beer at 3.2% alcohol by weight the morning of April 7, 1933 – right into cups.
 According to one source, it took two days for the line in the front of the brewery to return to order.

 In 1933, Krueger was the first company to produce beer in cans, thanks to a partnership with American Can Company.
 This was a big risk, so American Can offered to install the equipment for free and Krueger would only pay for it if the plan was successful.
-A initial test run of 2,000 cans filled with the 3.2% product were labeled "Krueger's Special Beer" and provided to brewery employees and friends of the brewery for evaluation.
-The enthusiastic reception encouraged them to release canned versions of their full strength Krueger's Cream Ale and Krueger's Finest Beer brands to the public on January 24, 1935.
+An initial test run of 2,000 cans filled with the 3.2% product were labeled "Krueger's Special Beer" and provided to brewery employees and friends of the brewery for evaluation.
+The enthusiastic reception encouraged them to release canned versions of their full-strength Krueger's Cream Ale and Krueger's Finest Beer brands to the public on January 24, 1935.
 These cans were initially shipped to Richmond, Virginia, the farthest point of Kreuger's distribution area, in case the experiment failed.
 Other canned products soon followed, including Krueger's Bock and Kent India Pale Ale.

 By 1952, the Newark plant was producing one million barrels a year.
 Unfortunately, the 1950s saw consolidation in the brewing industry, and breweries like Anheuser-Busch and Miller squeezed out market share.
 In 1961, Krueger was licensed to Narragansett Brewing until production ceased.